 Identify errors in your credit report

-The first step is to request a copy of your credit report.
+To identify these errors, the first step is to request a copy of your credit report.
 If you don’t know how to check your credit, you can get started with a copy of the free credit report you’re entitled to annually.
 Most platforms will walk you through each section so you know what you’re reading and what you should be looking for, which may help if you aren’t quite sure how to read your credit report.

 Once you get your credit report, identify any errors you find.
 You should pay special attention to your demographic details to ensure they are correct.
-For instance, mistaken identity can be a problem for people with a common first and last name or who share a name with a family member (think Bob Smith Sr. and Bob Smith Jr.) These names could cause others' information to appear on your credit report by mistake.
+Mistaken identity can be a problem for people with a common first and last name or who share a name with a family member (think Bob Smith Sr. and Bob Smith Jr.) These names could cause others' information to appear on your credit report by mistake.

 You should also verify:

-- Name and aliases
+- Name changes and aliases

 - Date of birth